piky/devstack/doc/source/plugins.rst

 ===============

 Devstack provides a framework for getting packages installed at an early phase of its execution.
-This packages may be defined in a plugin as files that contain new-line separated lists of packages required by the plugin
+This packages may be defined in a plug-in as files that contain new-line separated lists of packages required by the plug-in

 Supported packaging systems include apt and yum across multiple distributions.
-To enable a plugin to hook into this and install package dependencies, packages may be listed at the following locations in the top-level of the plugin
+To enable a plug-in to hook into this and install package dependencies, packages may be listed at the following locations in the top-level of the plug-in
 repository:

 - ``./devstack/files/debs/$plugin_name`` - Packages to install when running